Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >Whereas Stranger's Wrath... at least in my opinion... is a much more consistent and consistently enjoyable experience from beginning to end.

 **Nemin:**
-Thanks for answering so honestly
+Thanks for answering so honestly!
 In the meantime this person I mentioned above got one more question: How did the planning of locations go?
 You briefly touched upon it above, if I get it correctly, you made an "empty" arena / area where the events happened and the artists later populated them with props and everything else?

 > **David Fried:**